theOGognf/adsb_wsl_guide/README.md

 # Setting up an ADS-B antenna and SDR dongle on Windows + WSL

+*For my Dad, who likes tinkering with his homelab and tools.*

+*Happy birthday, Dad!*

 ## Background

 [Automatic Dependent Surveillance-Broadcast (or ADS-B)][0_0] is an aviation